schemaorg/schemaorg/docs/usage_stats.md

    not by individual pages.
 This means if you use the same term on 100 pages of your site, it still only counts as one domain using it.
-2. **Group**: Instead of showing exact, raw numbers (which change daily and can be noisy), websites are grouped into range "buckets" (like "10K to 100K" websites).
+2. **Group**: Instead of showing exact, raw numbers (which change daily and can be noisy), websites are grouped into range "buckets" (like "10K - 100K" domains).
 This keeps the data more stable and protects website privacy.
 3. **Publish**: An updated file is pushed to GitHub every month.